A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Experiments

 \paragraph{Training data distribution.} We sample the image and text data from the JGHM described in \Cref{sec:GHMs} with parameters $L=4$, $\cS=[10]$, and $\nchild_\square^{(\ell)} = 3$ for $\square \in \{ \image, \txt\}$ and all $\ell$, following the factorization assumption (\Cref{assumption:factorization}).
 The transition probabilities $(\psi_\root^{(0)}, \{ \psi^{(\ell)}_{\image,\iota}, \psi^{(\ell)}_{\txt,\iota}\}_{\iota \in [\state], \ell \in [L]})$ are randomly generated from a specific distribution using a fixed random seed (details provided in \Cref{sec:simu-detail-jghm}).
 These probabilities are governed by the parameter $\pflip \in [0, 1]$, which controls the conditional entropy of the leaf nodes $(\bx_{\image}, \bx_{\txt})$ given the root node $x_{\root}$.
 When $\pflip = 0$, $(\bx_{\image}, \bx_{\txt})$ are deterministic functions of $x_{\root}$, while $\pflip = 1$ results in high conditional entropy for $(\bx_{\image}, \bx_{\txt})$ given $x_{\root}$.
 As $\pflip$ increases, predicting $x_{\root}$ from $(\bx_{\image}, \bx_{\txt})$ becomes progressively more challenging.
 In our experiments, the values of $\pflip$ are chosen from the range $0.02$ to $0.4$ in increments of $0.02$.

 \paragraph{Training setup.} The CLIP encoders and conditional denoising functions are implemented using encoder transformers, while conditional next-token prediction functions (VLMs) are parameterized by decoder transformers.
 Detailed architectural specifications are provided in \Cref{sec:simu-detail-network}.
-For training the CLIP encoders, we consider three setups: \begin{itemize}[topsep=3pt, leftmargin=9em] \itemsep{3pt} \item[\ATF{}:] A $5$-layer transformer trained using the standard CLIP loss. \item[\GTF{}:] A $5$-layer transformer trained with the CLIP loss, supplemented by a guided loss encouraging the model to emulate the belief propagation algorithm (details in \Cref{sec:simu-detail-bp}). \item[\STF{}:] A $1$-layer transformer trained using the standard CLIP loss. \end{itemize} For training CDMs and VLMs, we employ four different setups: \begin{itemize}[topsep=3pt, leftmargin=9em] \itemsep{3pt} \item[\ATF{}:] The CLIP encoder trained under the \ATF{} setup is fixed, and a $9$-layer transformer is trained on top of it using a standard supervised loss. \item[\STF{}:] The CLIP encoder trained under the \ATF{} setup is fixed, and a $1$-layer transformer is trained on top of it using a standard supervised loss. \item[\JT{}:] Jointly trains the CLIP encoder and the conditional denoiser/next-token predictor using a standard supervised loss. \item[\GTF{}:] Jointly trains the CLIP encoder and the conditional denoiser/next-token predictor using a supervised loss augmented by a guided loss. \end{itemize} Additionally, we compute two baseline test errors for comparison: \begin{itemize}[topsep=3pt, leftmargin=9em] \itemsep{3pt} \item[\Bayes{}:] The Bayes-optimal predictor under the test distribution. \item[\MBP{}:] The test error of the belief propagation algorithm applied to the training distribution, evaluated under a different test distribution. \end{itemize} All models are trained using AdamW for $30,000$ steps, with each step using a fresh batch of size $128$.
+For training the CLIP encoders, we consider three setups: (1) \ATF{}: A $5$-layer transformer trained using the standard CLIP loss.
+(2) \GTF{}: A $5$-layer transformer trained with the CLIP loss, supplemented by a guided loss encouraging the model to emulate the belief propagation algorithm (details in \Cref{sec:simu-detail-bp}).
+(3) \STF{}: A $1$-layer transformer trained using the standard CLIP loss.

+For CDMs and VLMs, we consider the following setups: (1) \ATF{}: The CLIP encoder trained under the \ATF{} setup is fixed, and a $9$-layer transformer is trained on top of it using a standard supervised loss.
+(2) \STF{}: The CLIP encoder trained under the \ATF{} setup is fixed, and a $1$-layer transformer is trained on top of it with a standard supervised loss.
+(3) \JT{}: Jointly train the CLIP encoder and the conditional denoiser/next-token predictor with a standard supervised loss.
+(4) \GTF{}: Jointly train the CLIP encoder and the conditional denoiser/next-token predictor with a supervised loss augmented by a guided loss.
+(5) \Bayes{}: The Bayes-optimal predictor.

+All models are trained using AdamW for $30,000$ steps, with each step using a fresh batch of size $128$.
 Details on network architectures (which could be different from architectures used in theorems), learning rates, and other hyperparameters are provided in \Cref{sec:simu-detail-adam}.